-Introduction of the Crime and its essential elements under IPC India, 1860: In every organized society certain action on the pain of punishment are prohibited.
+Introduction of the Crime and its essential elements under IPC India, 1860: In every organized society certain actions on the pain of punishment are prohibited.
 Where one person injured another and the injury could be compensated with money.
 The wrong person needs to pay damages or compensation to the injured person.
-But in some cases, the state punishes the wrongdoers with the aim of maintaining peace in the society and promoting good behavior towards each other and towards the community at large.

-Different jurists have defined the word crime as follows: – Whatever is injurious to public welfare is an offence.”
-According to stephen “a crime is said to be an act which is prohibited/forbidden by law and against the moral morality of the society”.
+According to Stephen “A crime is said to be an act which is prohibited/forbidden by law and against the moral morality of the society”.

 Acc.
-To kenny “crimes/offences are wrong whose sanction (approval or penalty).
-Is punitive (Intended as a punishment) and in no way unacceptable by any private person, but permissible by the crown alone, if unacceptable at all.”
+To Kenny “crimes/offences are wrong whose sanction (approval or penalty) is punitive (Intended as a punishment) and in no way unacceptable by any private person, but permissible by the crown alone, if unacceptable at all.”

-Human being:
+Human being

-Mens rea (evil intent):
+Mens rea

-Actus reus:
+Actus reus

-A human being and an evil intent are not enough to constitute a crime unless it is visible though some voluntary act or omission.
-Actus reus is such result of human conduct as the law seeks to intent.
+A human being and an evil intent are not enough to constitute a crime unless it is visible through some voluntary act or omission.
+Actus reus is such a result of human conduct as the law seeks to intent.
 In other words- actus reus is the physical result of human conduct.
 The act done or omitted must be an act forbidden or commanded by some law.

 Injury